 Patient Care Degree and Certificate Programs

 Patient care technicians provide supportive and technical services to patients in health care settings such as hospitals and nursing homes.
 Patient care technician education typically occurs through certificate programs offered by 2-year colleges and vocational schools.

 A patient care technician certificate program provides specialized training in communicating with patients, documenting medical information, performing technical procedures and tending to patient needs.
 Patient care programs are similar to nursing assistant programs; however, they offer greater technical training and build upon the skills of a nurse's aide.
 It's common for patient care certificate programs to also award nursing assistant certificates because they cover many of the same courses.

-Skills for success include a nurturing attitude, empathy, dependability and a desire to help others.
-Graduates often find employment in clinics, assisted living facilities, rehabilitation centers, hospitals, private practices and long term care facilities.
+Graduates often find employment in clinics, assisted living facilities, rehabilitation centers, hospitals, private practices and long-term care facilities.
 Upon earning certificates in patient care, individuals may choose to seek national certification by taking the National Certified Patient Care Technician (NCPCT) exam.
 National certification often expands employment opportunities.

 Prospective students must have high school diplomas or GEDs for admission into certificate or degree programs.
 Academic transcripts are required.